Global weak solutions in nonlinear 3D thermoelasticity: Physical derivation

 \subsubsection{Low temperature model}

-At low temperatures, the heat capacity increases fast, usually as $\theta^3$ due to the Debye law.
-Moreover, the heat conductivity at this temperature is mostly only affected by heat capacity and thus also behaves as $\theta^3$.
+At low temperatures, the heat capacity for non-magnetic materials increases as $\theta^3$ due to the Debye law (see \cite[Section 2.2]{oxword}).
+Moreover, the heat conductivity at low temperatures also tends to increase as $\theta^3$ (see \cite[Pages 504, 505]{solidstate}).
 To keep the result general, the following is chosen:

 where $\alpha>1$ and $\beta>0$.
 Here, the constant part was added due to mathematical reasons.
 In particular, the constant in $c_V(\theta)$ ensures that $\ln\theta$ will be bounded, so the temperature will not vanish a.e, while the constant part in $\kappa(\theta)$ is added to provide enough control over $\ln\theta$.
 The conditions $\alpha>1$ and $\beta>0$ are chosen so that $c_V(\theta)$ and $\kappa(\theta)$ are growing functions.